link1905/system-design-101/content/docs/data-persistence/event-streaming-platform.md

 p -> s: 4.
 Respond
 ```

-Keep in mind these patterns as they're extremely important in the [Delivery Semantics](#delivery-semantics) section.

-Why does it use **ISRs** instead of normal replicas?
+Why use **ISRs** instead of all replicas?
-There is a high chance that an **out-of-sync** replica crashes or is partitioned,
-waiting for it will slow down the partition, or even unavailable if the replica is actually down.
+**Out-of-sync replicas** might be slow or unavailable due to crashes or partitioning.
-When the replica is in-sync again, it can fetch missed events from the primary partition.
+Waiting for them can degrade performance or block the partition entirely.
+Once a replica becomes in-sync again, it will fetch the missed events from the primary.

 ## Consumer

-**Event Streaming** usually implements [Long Polling](Communication-Protocols.md#long-polling) for event delivery,
+**Event Streaming** typically uses [Long Polling](Communication-Protocols.md#long-polling) for event delivery.
-as it helps decouple the service from consumers, increasing availability.
+This approach decouples producers and consumers, improving system availability.

 ### Commit Offset

-Callback to the data structure, **Offset** refers to the position of events in only-appended files.
+In streaming systems, **Offset** refers to the position of an event in an append-only log.

 ```d2
 b: Partition {